supportbequant/ixc/README.md

 3. BQN with a DNS server configured (see https://www.bequant.com/docs/initial-configuration#changing-the-management-ip-address).

-4. ixc with REST API enabled with access to both NMS and CRM.
-A common API KEY for both types of access must be created.
+4. IXC with REST API enabled.

 ### Steps